 If you have been taking dietary supplements for a while now and have not seen any improvement in your condition and your body may even be feeling worse for the run (coughing, nausea, fatigue, drowsiness) please go to your doctor and ask to be tested to see that everything is in check.
 Excess vitamin or mineral intake can lead to organ damage, and regular testing is best at preventing more dangerous conditions from setting in.

 Supplements are in no way designed to completely replace a regular healthy diet followed by daily physical activity.
 This is why in the final part of the article we would like to focus on the benefits of a balanced diet.
 Eating healthy completely eliminates the need for taking supplements and also helps you have an excellent immune system.

 No supplement, no pill can ever beat a well-balanced, healthy diet plan!

+If you would choose the best option available every time you eat, I could answer your Should I Take Supplements Question much easier.
+I would clearly say NO, you shouldn’t!
 If you eat a regular healthy diet, you will start to see that your energy levels will be back up.
 No longer will you feel tired, drowsy or nauseated.
 Your body will be better at fighting off various illnesses; your cells will regenerate quicker, you will have a smaller risk of getting high blood pressure, diabetes, high cholesterol or any other common ailments in our day and age.
 Most of the people that experience these problems have dealt with poor diet plans in the past.

 So, what does eating a “well-balanced diet” really mean?
 Well, first of all, it focuses on eating a lot of vegetables and fruits.
 Vegetables and fruits are incredible because not only are they flavorful but they also pack a lot of natural vitamins, fiber, and minerals.
 Your body will absorb these nutrients faster than by getting them from a pill or a tablet.